sinclairzx81/typedriver/src/validators/standard-json-schema/readme.md

 ## Non-Json-Instances

 JSON Schema supports superset schematics which some libraries target (TypeBox being one).
-A super for JavaScript might include support for `unknown`, `symbol`, `void`,  as well as other non-representable types (such as Date).
+A superset for JavaScript might include additional schematics for `unknown`, `symbol`, `void`, as well as other non-representable types (such as Date).
 There are provisions made for this in the specification.

 https://json-schema.org/draft/2020-12/json-schema-core#name-non-json-instances